focusconsulting/perfection-validation-prototype/perfection-validation-engine/README.md

 - Decoupled architecture between form submission and processing components

 The integration requires minimal configuration, as Apache KIE provides out-of-the-box connectors that map Kafka messages to process variables and automatically trigger process instances when messages arrive on the configured topics.

+After processing is complete, the BPMN processes publish the results back to designated Kafka topics, creating a full event-driven cycle.
+This allows downstream systems to consume and further process the validation results without direct coupling to the validation engine.

 ### Form 1040 Process